This post was originally published in November 2022.

 LA River Kayak Safari

-Amp up your wildlife experience in Frogtown by kayaking down the LA River on this 3.5 hour tour, which also includes cycling.
+Amp up your wildlife experience in Frogtown by kayaking down the LA River on this 3.5-hour tour, which also includes cycling.
 All the guides are certified in CPR, First Aid and have the State Fire Marshall Swift Water Rescue Certification.

 Book your tour here.